jonas-nothnagel/NLP-Project-Documents/README.md

 * Since we must classify hundreds of labels, the problem was turned into a multiple binary classification problem.
 Meaning that one classifier per category was trained.
 Alternatively, we may train a multi-label classification problem, however, the number of labels is too large and the size of training data too small for promising results.
 It was extensively tested, and results were disappointing.

 The final model architecture is relatively simple but has outperformed all other combination of feature engineering and predictive model architectures.
 Features are build using **tf-idf embeddings** and models are fitted with **logistic regressions**.
 Note that the labels are heavily unbalanced which has been carefully resembled in the set-up of the logistic classifier.
 This architecture was used also due to its interpretability.
 It is fairly easy to understand why a prediction was made.
-Special attention has been put on the explainability and a customised visual output has been coded to showcase what words and sentences have the strongest impact on a decision.
+Special attention has been put on the explainability and a customized visual output has been coded to showcase what words and sentences have the strongest impact on a decision.

 ### Specifically following algorithms were tested:
 * AdaBoost